-Like most small businesses, you’ve probably relied on accounting software to guide your financial forecasting efforts all the while.
+Like most small businesses, you've probably had accounting software in place, doubling as a record of accounts and a small business financial forecasting software.
 And it was all you needed in the early days of the business.

 But perhaps you now find it a challenge to even get accurate figures, because there’s data to be consolidated and reconciled from a hodgepodge of sources.